lucasbaizer/pico-1v/README.md

 ## Acknowledgements

-This project was originally based on [Mitayi-Pico-D1](https://github.com/CIRCUITSTATE/Mitayi-Pico-D1).
+The schematic for Pico 1V was originally based on [Mitayi-Pico-D1](https://github.com/CIRCUITSTATE/Mitayi-Pico-D1), and the PCB for Pico 1V is from scratch.
+Some of the components in the Pico 1V schematic are nearly unchanged from the Mitayi-Pico-D1 schematic.
+Huge thanks to CIRCUITSTATE for open-sourcing Mitayi-Pico-D1, it was very helpful for this.

-The voltage-switching is implemented based on [this fantastic blog post](https://blog.awoo.systems/posts/2024-07-27-rp2040-low-voltage-operation).
+The voltage-switching implementation is based on the method described in [xenia's fantastic blog post](https://blog.awoo.systems/posts/2024-07-27-rp2040-low-voltage-operation).

 ## License